Institutional Biosafety Committee

 - create and submit initial registration nonhuman gene transfer products registration

-- obtain access to Research Navigator as an outside investigator and apply for a Kerberos ID as an NYU Washington Square or NYU College of Dentistry researcher
+- obtain access to Research Navigator outside of the NYU Langone Health campus and apply for a Kerberos ID as an NYU Washington Square or NYU College of Dentistry researcher

 - create and submit an amendment